jsmolka/eggvance/README.md

 A Game Boy Advance emulator.

 ## State
 Most aspects of the GBA are emulated with high accuracy.
-The last remaining feature is audio which will be worked soon.
+The last remaining feature is audio, which being worked on.

 ## Usage
 ROM and save files can be passed as command line arguments or dropped in the emulator window.
 Even though the included [BIOS](https://github.com/Nebuleon/ReGBA/tree/master/bios) should be enough to run most games, it is recommended to download the original one.
 Its location and many other things are customizable in the [config](eggvance/eggvance.ini).